-On April 30, 2012, CymaBay entered into a Development and Clinical Manufacture Agreement with Siegfried AG for the manufacturing of the API necessary for the tablet form of arhalofenate.
-Under the agreement, CymaBay shall deliver or Siegfried shall obtain the raw materials necessary for the API.
-CymaBay owns the rights, title and interest to the deliverables and intellectual property covering the deliverables generated under the agreement.
-Siegfried shall grant a non-exclusive license to CymaBay to use Siegfried intellectual property to exploit any product or service based or derived from the deliverables under the agreement.
-Both Siegfried and CymaBay have agreed to indemnify the other party with respect to losses due to the breach of a covenant or obligation under the agreement or the gross negligence, recklessness or intentional misconduct of the other party.
-CymaBay may terminate the agreement at any time with written notice and Siegfried may terminate the agreement in the event CymaBay discontinues its activities related to the development or commercialization of the API for arhalofenate.
+On April 30, 2012, we entered into a Development and Clinical Manufacture Agreement with Siegfried AG for the manufacturing of the API necessary for the tablet form of arhalofenate.
+Under the agreement, we shall deliver or Siegfried shall obtain the raw materials necessary for the API.
+We own the rights, title and interest to the deliverables and intellectual property covering the deliverables generated under the agreement.
+Siegfried shall grant a non-exclusive license to us to use Siegfried intellectual property to exploit any product or service based or derived from the deliverables under the agreement.
+Both Siegfried and we have agreed to indemnify the other party with respect to losses due to the breach of a covenant or obligation under the agreement or the gross negligence, recklessness or intentional misconduct of the other party.
+We may terminate the agreement at any time with written notice and Siegfried may terminate the agreement in the event we discontinue our activities related to the development or commercialization of the API for arhalofenate.
 In addition, either party may terminate the agreement at any time for material breach under the agreement or in the case of insolvency of the other party.